 Provision for income taxes depends on the statutory tax rates and the withholding taxes in each of the jurisdictions in which we operate.
-For example, statutory tax rates in 2023 were approximately 17% in Hong Kong, 20% in Taiwan, 21% in South Korea, 32% in Japan and 25% in Mainland China.
-We are subject to taxation in the United States at the statutory corporate federal tax rate of 21% in 2023, and we pay taxes in multiple states within the United States at various tax rates.
-Our overall effective tax rate was 67.7% for the year ended December 31, 2023.
+For example, statutory tax rates in 2024 were approximately 17% in Hong Kong, 20% in Taiwan, 21% in South Korea, 32% in Japan and 25% in Mainland China.
+We are subject to taxation in the United States at the statutory corporate federal tax rate of 21% in 2024, and we pay taxes in multiple states within the United States at various tax rates.
+Our overall effective tax rate was 16.3% for the year ended December 31, 2024, a decrease from the previous fiscal year due to the sale of the Company's subsidiary Mavely on January 2, 2025.